 NMU operates under a "flat-rate" tuition plan, which means students can enroll in 12 to 18 credits per semester for one rate.
 Tuition and fees for full-time students includes the use of a ThinkPad notebook computer.
 Art and Design majors pay $250 more a semester and get a MacBook.
 To learn more about our cool technology program, visit Academic Computing Services.

-Out-of-state students may qualify for the National Academic Award, which knocks off $4,000 a year of your tuition bill.
+- Out-of-state students may qualify for one of several non-resident merit awards.
 See how NMU stacks up against other schools in the region.

-Out-of-state students that are dependents of NMU alumni, those who have received a master's, baccalaureate, or associate degree, may be eligible for in-state tuition rates.
-(This award would override the National Academic Award.)
+- Out-of-state students that are dependents of NMU alumni, those who have received a master's, baccalaureate, or associate degree, may be eligible for in-state tuition rates.
+(This award would override the National Success Award.)

 To make the finances a bit easier, NMU offers three payment plans for tuition, fees and housing.